-Seeds and nuts are generally high in essential vitamins and minerals, including zinc and vitamin e.
-Both are so important for the immune system, blood healthy, muscle repair and beauty restoration.
+The nut or seed butter you choose will provide loads of essential vitamins and minerals, including zinc and vitamin E. Both are so important for the immune system, blood healthy, muscle repair and beauty restoration.
 And the maple syrup actually has some essential minerals, much more useful than refined sugar would.

 Why You Need To Make Chocolate Peanut Butter Bars

 There are so many reasons to love this recipe!

-1. The bars can be made in one hour.
+1. The bars can be made in 5 minutes.

-2. They are naturally vegan, gluten-free and nut-free if needed.
+2. They are naturally vegan, gluten-free and nut-free if you use a seed butter.

 3. Each bar has lots of protein, and provides a powerful energy bar to support your busy day or workout or afternoon slump.